mnutt/node-router-benchmarks/Readme.md

 Node.js Router Benchmarks
 =========================

-I have a 6 month old node.js app that was built in a time of fear, uncertainty, and limited server resources.
+I have a ~~6 month~~ 5 year old node.js app that was built in a time of fear, uncertainty, and limited server resources.
 I thought that we should be squeezing as much as possible out of the single VPS we had, so I ended up using a homegrown regex-based router.
 Now that we want to bring some more structure to the app, I started looking at routers and discovered there were a bunch of options.

 Running all tests
 -------